kiytang/amazon_v0.1/README.md

 # Amazon v0.1

 ###Task:
-To create a web application using the Ruby-on-Rails framework, which replicates a typical ecommerce website inclsuive of payment processing via stripe.
+To create a web application using the Ruby-on-Rails framework, which replicates a typical ecommerce website inclusive of payment processing via stripe.

 ##Objectives:
 - Users can browse products, add products to a shopping cart and checkout.